Wierzbno: History

+On April 1916, the municipality of Mokotów, including Henryków, Królikania, Ksawerów, and Wierzbno, was incorporated into Warsaw.

+Beginning in 1920s, and continuing through the 1930s, Wierzbno developed into a suburban residential neighbourhood with numerous villas and tenements being built to the east of Independence Avenue.
+The tenements were also built in the area of Puławska Street.
+This included the Scarab Beetle House, a historic modernist villa built in 1934 at 101 Puławska Street, as a residence of the deputy mayor of Warsaw, Władysław Malinowski.

+The St. Elizabeth Hospital in 1931.

-In 1931, in Wierzbno opened the St. Elizabeth Hospital (originally known as St. Anthony Hospital), operated by the institute of Sisters of Saint Elizabeth, located at 1 Goszczyńskiego Street.
+In 1931, the St. Elizabeth Hospital (originally known as St. Anthony Hospital), operated by the institute of Sisters of Saint Elizabeth, was opened at 1 Goszczyńskiego Street.
 The building was destroyed during the Second World War, and rebuilt between 1946 and 1948.
 In 1949, it was nationalized.
 In 1993, the legal ownership of the building was returned to the Sisters of Saint Elizabeth, with the agreement that the building would operate until 2003, as the state medical institution, with them ultimately regaining the facility in 2006.
+In 2024, it was aquared by Luxmed private hospital network company.

-In 1938, in Wierzbno was opened the Dreszer Park, an urban park designed by Zygmunt Hellwig in the modernist style, and located between current Ursynowska Street, Independence Avenue, Odyńca Street, and Krasickiego Street..
-In 1944, during the Second World War, the park become a defensive point of the Polish resistance fighters of the Warsaw Uprising, mainly from the Baszta Regiment Group, who defended their position from German forces attacking from the north between 2 and 13 August 1944, and from the south, between 25 and 27 September 1944.
-During the war the park was used as a provisional cemetery, both for the fallen Polish resistance fighters and the civilian casualties.
-After the end of the conflict, the bodies were exhumated and relocated to the proper cemeteries.
+In 1938, the Dreszer Park was opened between Ursynowska Street, Puławska Street, Odyńca Street, and Independence Avenue.
+It was designed by Zygmunt Hellwig in the modernist style.
+In 1944, during the Warsaw Uprising in the Second World War, the park become a defensive point of the Home Army insurgents, who predominantly belonged to the Baszta Regiment Group.
+Their positions were attacked by the German Army from the north between 2 and 13 August 1944, and from the south, between 25 and 27 September 1944.
+During the conflict the park was also used as a provisional cemetery, both for the fallen Polish resistance fighters and the civilian casualties.
+After the end of the conflict, the bodies were exhumated and relocated to the permanent cemeteries.
 The park was restored and reopened in 1951.
-The western portion of the park, located between Ursynowska Street, Odyńca Street, Krasickiego Street, and Independence Avenue, was separated from the rest, forming the Second Jordan Garden, one of the Jordan gardens in the city, which form urban green spaces dedicated as the recreational and play area for children and youth.
+The western portion of the park, separated by Krasickiego Street, was detached from the rest, forming the Second Jordan Garden, one of the Jordan gardens in the city, the urban green spaces dedicated as the recreational and play areas for children and youth.

-The Warszawianka sports complex in c.
-1965.
+In 1944, the Roman Catholic order of Discalced Carmelites founded a monastery on Czeczota Street.
+It was destroyed the same year by the German officers during the Warsaw Uprising.
+Another monastery was founded nearby on Ursynowska Street in 1947.
+Currently, if forms the headquarters of the Warsaw Province of the Most Holy Trinity, one of the two provinces of Discalced Carmelites in Poland.